CitiesSkylinesMultiplayer/CSM/README.md

 * The default port used the the server and client is `4230`.
 You may need this to port forward your router.
 * You may have to allow Cities: Skylines under your local firewall.
+* You can find the Local (LAN) & External IP of your computer in the Host Game menu.
 * If you're playing over LAN (in the same house for example), run `ipconfig` on the computer that will be hosting the server to find the local IP address.
 This is the address that you will want to use when connecting a client.
 * If you're playing over the Internet, you may need  to portforward your router to expose the server to the internet (this is usually port `4230`).
 Once port forwarded, Google "What's my IP" on the server computer to find the IP address for the client to connect to.